cknightdevelopment/cknightdevelopment.github.io/_posts/2016-08-29-using-git-on-windows-you-better-use-posh-git.markdown

 #Start-SshAgent -Quiet
 ```

+You will need to run `. $PROFILE` in PowerShell (or just close and re-open the PowerShell terminal) to have the changes take effect.

 _NOTE: posh-git will now be loaded whenever you open a PowerShell terminal, so you're all set up for the future._

 ### Using posh-git

 I didn't feel like typing all this out and adding a bunch of screenshots, so... just watch the video at the top.

-### Closing Thoughts
+It provides a nice overview of the functionality and compares the PowerShell/Git developer experience before and after using posh-git.